NYPL/digarch/staging/FTK-Processing-Instructions.md

 ![](dapi/media/image33.png)

 * Use the arrow keys to create a complex filter that can both include and exclude files.
+* Highlight a filter and click the right arrow button by Include to include files specified by that filter.
+* Highlight a filter and click the right arrow button by Exclude to exclude files specified by that filter.
+* Highlight a filter in a box and click the left arrow beside it to remove it from the complex filter.

 Example: Including Actual Files and excluding Folders.